 Authentication is the process of verifying the identity of the user or the app.
 To keep transactions on Shopify’s platform safe and secure, all apps connecting with Shopify APIs must authenticate when making API requests.

 Authorization is the process of giving permissions to apps.
-Merchants can authorize Shopify apps to access data in a store.
+App users can authorize Shopify apps to access data in a store.
 For example, an app might be authorized to access orders and product data in a store.

 Types of authentication and authorization methodsAnchor link to section titled "Types of authentication and authorization methods"

 The authentication or authorization methods that you app needs to use depends on the tool that you used to create your app, and the components that your app uses.